-The amount of super savings that can be transferred into a retirement pension (whether you have one or more than one) will increase from $1.6 million to $1.7 million on 1 July this year, but not for everyone.
+The amount of super savings that can be transferred into a retirement pension account increased from $1.7 million to $1.9 million on 1 July this year, but not for everyone.

-However, from 1 July 2021, this limit (known as the transfer balance cap) will increase to $1.7 million.
+From 1 July 2023, this limit (known as the general transfer balance cap) increased to $1.9 million.
 While this is good news for some, the higher cap won’t apply to everyone, and other caps and limits will also be affected.

 Below we give you a brief overview of what’s happening and where to go for more info.